luk3yx/miniirc/README.md

  - `irc.nick` will always be the nickname used when connecting to IRC rather than the current nickname, use `irc.current_nick` for the current nickname (since v1.4.3).
- - The `keepnick` parameter will default to True.
  - `irc.ns_identity` will be stored as a tuple instead of a string, for example `('username', 'password with spaces')` instead of `'username password with spaces'`.
 Both formats are currently accepted and